 - SQLintersection Conference and SQLafterDark Evening Event – what a fantastic week in Vegas

 With minimal to no marketing filler, we’ve largely kept our conference focus on ROI and technical content (performance / troubleshooting / tales-from-the-trenches with best practices on how to fix them ) but we’ve also added even more social events so that you really get time to intersect with the conference attendees and speakers.
-The addition of the SQL-specific evening event SQLafterDark was wildly popular from some of our past shows and that’s returning for Fall!
+The addition of the SQL-specific, pub-quiz-style evening event SQLafterDark was wildly popular from our past shows and that’s returning for Fall!

 SQLintersection: Great Speakers!